top of page

 Have your aspiring artists join Molly Nelko and Sam Wolf this summer for an 8-week summer camp!
 In each session, participants will explore a variety of media and techniques.
 Let them learn about what it takes to be an artist—from creation to exhibiting their work—this is weekly hour and a half class at Kentuck while you take some time for you!

-At the end of the summer, your kids will help host their own art show here at Kentuck in the Teer Gallery to display their favorite pieces.
-Opening night will be on August Art Night, August 7, 2025, from 5-8 PM.
+At the end your kids will help host their own art show here at Kentuck in the Teer Gallery to display their favorite pieces.
+Opening night will be on April Art Night, April 5, 2026, from 5-8 PM.

 let's learn together